sykoravojtech/PPOthesis/README.md

 # Running & Training Models

 ## How to run a saved model
 All paths to saved trained model are in the file `ppo/model_paths.py` which has them neatly assigned to variables.
-You can use these at the bottom of the file `ppo/run_model.py` where you can choose how many model to run on how many environments.
+You can use these at the bottom of the file `ppo/run_model.py` where you can choose how many models to run on how many environments.

 The default noWind model on a noWind environment is run using
 ```sh